 Study Tip #6

-Try the simulated exams and reach a constant score of 75-80% overall and preferably in each domain.
+Try the sample questions and simulated exams and reach a constant score of 75-80% overall and preferably in each domain.

 Study Tip #7